isomerpages/govtech-gobusiness/_browse-all-licences-IMDA/Telecommunication-Dealer's--Class--Licence.md

 ### Documents Needed

 <ul>
- <li><strong>No supporting document required for online application submission.
-Agencies may contact applicant if any supporting documents are needed subsequently.</strong></li>
+ <li><strong>No supporting document required for online application submission.<br>Agencies may contact applicant if any supporting documents are needed subsequently.</strong></li>
  </ul>

 ### Requirements